 But in actuality, they drove very different results.
 This is data you can’t see in Google Analytics 4 (or Google Ads).

 We know customer journeys are getting longer.
 According to Think with Google, it could take as many as 500 touchpoints to convert a prospect interested in buying flights.

-So, how can you track multiple, or potentially hundreds of touchpoints in Google Analytics?
+So, how can you track multiple, or potentially hundreds of touchpoints in GA4?
 Well, simply, you can’t.
 Google Analytics tracks sessions, not visitors, so you can’t build up customer journeys.

 Lack of customer journey tracking also means a big impact on your paid reporting too.
 Just look at our earlier example.